apilayer/currencylayer-API/docs/specifications.md

 ## HTTPS - Secure Datastreams

-Paid Customers may establish a **secure connection** (SSL, 256-bit HTTPS Encryption) to the currencylayer API and all data provided by and accessible through it, ensuring an encrypted communication between the server and the client.
+Paid Customers may establish a **secure connection** (SSL, 256-bit HTTPS Encryption) to the currencylayer API and all data provided by and accessible through it, ensuring an encrypted communication between server and client.

 To connect securely, simply append an `s` to the HTTP Protocol: